huggingface/blog/hf-bitsandbytes-integration.md

 The 3 models are BLOOM-176B, T5-11B and T5-3B

-For a more technical deep dive into the method, we highly suggest checking out Tim Dettmers' blog : (link)
+For a more technical deep dive into the method, we highly suggest checking out Tim Dettmers' blog post about [LLM.int8()](https://timdettmers.com/2022/10/16/llm-int8/).

 ### Hugging Face `transformers` integration nuances